jmcmullen/rave-reviewz-gatsby/src/pages/features/-feature-music-on-my-mind-the-music-mental-health-campaign.md

 title: Music on my Mind
 date: 2020-07-27T14:00:00.000Z
 description: >-
-  Our campaign to raise funds and awareness of mental health issues in the public AND music community is back for 2020
+  Our campaign to raise funds and awareness for mental health in the music community
 featuredImage: /img/mommwebpage2020.png
 ---
-_Rave Reviewz' campaign to raise funds and awareness for mental health in the music community is back!_
+_That's a wrap for Music on my Mind 2020 - our campaign to raise funds and awareness for mental health in the music community._

-**Donate** to support mental health in the music industry **[HERE](https://www.gofundme.com/f/music-on-my-mind-2020)**
+Over the past 3 years of Music on my Mind, we have raised a total of $40,000AUD for mental health charities through our music fundraisers and reached thousands with our online content to raise awareness of mental health in music.
+<br><br>

+**MUSIC ON MY MIND 2020**

 Mental health is a bigger issue now than ever since Covid-19.
 The music industry was already a high risk place for mental illness and has been hit particularly hard by the pandemic.

-Over the past two years, we have raised a total of $37,500AUD for mental health charities through our Music on my Mind fundraising raves and reached thousands of people with our social media posts to raise awareness of mental health in music.

-With the ongoing support of City of Sydney, we are raising funds and awareness for mental health in the public and music community through Music on my Mind again this year.
-We would love your support!
+So with the ongoing support of City of Sydney, we raised funds and awareness for mental health in the public and music community through Music on my Mind again this year.
-<br><br>

-**MUSIC ON MY MIND 2020**

-Our campaign to raise awareness of mental health in music is in full swing!

 **Carl Cox on Anxiety**